GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/technical/backend/orchestration.md

 ### The parser wants _simple_ things

 The python parser of DaCe hates dynamicity.
 No allocations must be done in the runtime code.
-We superseed a lot of the python actions or guide them to be resolved but there's still a (ongoing) list of failure that could be triggered.
+We supersede a lot of the python actions or guide them to be resolved but there's still a (ongoing) list of failure that could be triggered.

 Original [documentation](https://spcldace.readthedocs.io/en/latest/frontend/daceprograms.html) provides some introduction with very simple examples.